Workday/canvas-kit/modules/core/react/README.md

 <div>;
 ```

-This will result in these event listeners being added to the body as default
+This will result in these data attributes being added to the body element (by default)

 ```html
 <body data-whatinput="mouse" data-whatinput="mouse">